Eduard Hanslick

 Eduard Hanslick (11 September 1825 – 6 August 1904) was an Austrian music critic, aesthetician and historian.
 Among the leading critics of his time, he was the chief music critic of the Neue Freie Presse from 1864 until the end of his life.
 His best known work, the 1854 treatise Vom Musikalisch-Schönen (On the Musically Beautiful), was a landmark in the aesthetics of music and outlines much of his artistic and philosophical beliefs on music.

 Hanslick was a conservative critic and championed absolute music over programmatic music for much of his career.
 As such, he sided with and promoted the faction of Robert Schumann and Johannes Brahms in the so-called "War of the Romantics", often deriding the works of composers such as Franz Liszt and Richard Wagner.

 Life and career

-Eduard Hanslick was born in Prague (then in the Austrian Empire), the son of Joseph Adolph Hanslik, a bibliographer and music teacher from a German-speaking family, and one of Hanslik's piano pupils, the daughter of a Jewish merchant from Vienna.
+Eduard Hanslick was born in Prague, Bohemia (then in the Austrian Empire), the son of Joseph Adolph Hanslik, a bibliographer and music teacher from a German-speaking family, and one of Hanslik's piano pupils, the daughter of a Jewish merchant from Vienna.
 At the age of eighteen Hanslick went to study music with Václav Tomášek, one of Prague's renowned musicians.
 He also studied law at Prague University and obtained a degree in that field, but his amateur study of music eventually led to writing music reviews for small town newspapers, then the Wiener Musik-Zeitung and eventually the Neue Freie Presse, where he was music critic until retirement.
-Whilst still a student, in 1845, he met Richard Wagner in Marienbad; the composer, noting the young man's enthusiasm, invited him to Dresden to hear his opera Tannhäuser; here Hanslick also met Robert Schumann.
+Whilst still a student, in 1845, he met Richard Wagner in Marienbad (now Mariánské Lázně, Czech Republic); the composer, noting the young man's enthusiasm, invited him to Dresden to hear his opera Tannhäuser; here Hanslick also met Robert Schumann.